jamesbrindle/FolderCompressAndEncrypt/README.md

 ## Dependencies

+### 7z

 This utility uses the free (but awesome) compression program '7Zip' - Available here: https://www.7-zip.org/download.html which should ideally be installed.

 There is also an MSI installer for 7zip in the '7z - **Dependency to Install** folder within this repository.

 This utility uses the 64-bit 7z.dll assembly, for the 7z interop to 7z.

+### .NET 4.8

+Anything equal to or greater than .NET 4.8

+## Building

+Should be straighforward to build, basic console app, self contained, no nuget packages requires.

+**NOTE:** I'd advise you to build in x64 configuration only.
+This application will select which 7z.dll to use at runtime, but there isn't an 'any-cpu' runtime for it, so I'd use x64 bit for performance and better memory, needed for large file compression.